CocoaPods/cocoapods.github.com/source/guides/integrating_a_project.html.md

     * In Xcode "Build Settings", find "Skip Install".
 Set the value for "Release" to "NO" on your application target.
 Build again and it should work.

 _Different Xcode versions can have various problems.
 Ask for help and tell us what version you're using._

-### TODO:

-* Add images for each step and expand on steps.
-Feel free to improve.

 [creating-a-workspace]: http://blog.carbonfive.com/2011/04/04/using-open-source-static-libraries-in-xcode-4/#creating_a_workspace
 [adding-projects-to-workspace]: http://blog.carbonfive.com/2011/04/04/using-open-source-static-libraries-in-xcode-4/#adding_projects_to_a_workspace